 Ghost Blog CMS – WordPress Killing Alternative

-Ghost CMS is a blog and content management platform built on node.js which promises to be the great killer and rival of WordPress.
+Ghost CMS is a blogging and content management platform built on node.js that promises to be the great killer and rival of WordPress.
 Can this platform really replace WordPress and its infinite range of plugins and themes?

 When I heard about Ghost CMS a few years ago, I was very interested, but I noticed that it was quite limited in relation to WordPress.
 Nowadays Ghost has evolved a lot, is it now worth using Ghost in 2019?